Where hardware meets software

 2007

-- Introduced uALFAT, the first FAT File System chipset with Microsoft-patented Long File Name (LFN) technology and a Microsoft license for commercial use.
+Introduced uALFAT, the first FAT file system chipset with Microsoft-patented Long File Name (LFN) technology.

 2006